VAT for Doctors explained: Registration, exemption and benefits

 Partial Exemption

-Once the calculations described above have been carried out, the resultant amount of input tax which relates to exempt supplies is compared to the de-minimis limits (broadly; £625 per month VAT and not more than 50% of all input tax).
+Once the calculations described above have been carried out, the resultant amount of input tax which relates to exempt supplies is compared to the de-minimise limits (broadly; £625 per month VAT and not more than 50% of all input tax).

 If the figure is below these limits, all VAT incurred is recoverable regardless of what activities the practice is involved in.